 The Company adopted Accounting Standards Update ("ASU") No. 2016-02, Leases ASC Topic 842 effective February 1, 2021.
-We elected the modified retrospective transition method under ASC Topic 842 and as such information prior to February 1, 2021 has not been restated and continues to be reported under the accounting standards in effect for the period (ASC Topic 840-Leases).
-We carried forward the historical lease classifications and assessment of initial direct costs, account for lease and non-lease components as a single component, and exclude leases with an initial term of less than twelve months in the lease assets and liabilities.
+We elected the practical expedients for all asset classes to carry forward the historical lease classifications and assessment of initial direct costs, account for lease and non-lease components as a single component, and exclude leases with an initial term of less than twelve months in the lease assets and liabilities.
 For leases entered into after February 1, 2021, the Company determines if an arrangement is a lease at inception and evaluates identified leases for operating or finance lease treatment.
 Operating or finance lease right-of-use assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
-We use our incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
+Since the rate implicit in the lease is not readily determinable, we use our incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 Lease terms may include options to renew; however, we typically cannot determine our intent to renew a lease with reasonable certainty at inception.